 - Open Chrome or Firefox.

-- Navigate to the URL you saved earlier.
+/simple_screen_template.htmlto complete the URL.
 It should be similar to:

 - After the authentication completes, you are asked to allow notifications and microphone access.
 Grant both.

 - Make sure you (the agent) are in the Available state.
 If you are not set to Available, select the status dropdown menu and choose Available.

 - Call into the number that you associated with your new contact flow.

 - As the call is delivered, a new tab or browser window (depending on your browser settings) should open and display a search result.

 You have successfully popped an external URL based on data within Amazon Connect.